 Identifying the problem is the first step towards finding a solution that can help you in a big way with a smoother production cycle and happy customers.

-1. What are the most common injection molding defects?
+1. What is the biggest disadvantage of the injection molding process?

 The Takeaway –